Author: James Campbell Taylor

 ToniK Productions

 Award-winning producer Nikki Silver and best-selling author Tonya Lewis Lee were both successful women in their own right before deciding to partner to form ToniK Productions in 2012.
 Theirs is a film production company geared towards the development of original entertainment that is both family-friendly but also tackles the toughest issues faced by contemporary society.
-Some of ToniK’s most recent success stories include the Netflix series She’s Gotta Have It and the feature-length drama Monster, which premiered at the 2018 Sundance Film Festival and is now also on Netflix… finally!
+Some of ToniK’s most recent success stories include the Netflix series She’s Gotta Have It and the feature-length drama Monster, which premiered at the 2018 Sundance Film Festival.

 While the name “ToniK” is a clever portmanteau of its founders’ names, for the company logo Tonya and Nikki were interested in using a more literal interpretation of the word “tonic”.
 Hence the playful “bubbling cauldron” motif, out from which rise great ideas!
 Learn more about ToniK’s current projects here.